-In the last weeks of 2017 and early 2018, there have been reports about a surge in violent crime in the area of Montego Bay.
+In the last weeks of 2017 and early 2018, there were reports about a surge in violent crime in the area of Montego Bay.
 The Jamaican Government has ordered a military surveillance of the area and advised visitors to only use authorized tourist services.
 IQCruising strongly recommends cruise travelers to be cautious but also not to panic as many 'news' are exaggerated out of sheer sensationalism.